DataDog/dcos-datadog-agent-docs/README.md

     └── 90-mesos.sh
 ```

-Please make sure to replace the `private-key.pem` file with the contents of the private key generated for the service
+Please make sure to copy the private key `private-key.pem` generated for the service account, in the folder for each of
-account.
+these integrations: `mesos_master.d`, `mesos_slave.d` and `spark.d`.

 The following steps rely on this configuraiton being available at `/opt/datadog-agent/`: